 From there I try two different airport searches as we have two airport options to choose from.
 My rule is if we are flying more than three hours and airfare is under $300 then I am almost ready to book (see #4 first).
 If airfare is over $300, then I try some other creative options like two one-way tickets instead of a round trip.
 This could be on different airlines.
 If none of that works then I wait a few days and check again.
 I realize this isn’t very scientific, but it has worked well for me in the past.
-This January we got round-trip tickets to Cuba for $274 per person.
+This January we got round-trip tickets to Cuba for $274 per person for our family vacation.
 Last January, our tickets to St. Martin were $264 per person.
 I have also found that airline tickets purchased too far in advance, unless there was a sale going on, are ridiculously expensive.
 I love direct flights, and that is my preference, but as my kids get older I am less concerned about making connections.
 They are all fast runners.

-Resources: I haven’t personally tried it yet, but there is another site for family house travel called Kid & Coe.
+Resources: I haven’t personally tried it yet, but there is another site for family travel called Kid & Coe.
 Their team has researched and hand-picked kid-friendly houses across the world.
 Additionally, they provide you with insight from local parents on the destination you are traveling to.
 It’s a brilliant concept!

 If you are going the hotel or resort route then look at Trip Advisor for reviews.
 However, take the reviews with a grain of salt because there has been some controversy on fake reviews being posted.

 Another resource is Ciao Bambino.
-This website focuses on helping families find kid-friendly places to stay and it functions as a full-service travel agency (in full disclosure).
+This family travel website focuses on helping families find kid-friendly places to stay and it functions as a full-service travel agency (in full disclosure).
 I love the way they write their reviews of hotels and resorts.
 Each review includes topics like “Our Favorite Features,” “What Families Should Know” and a system to highlight how well a hotel accommodates your kids’ ages.

 5. Fun with the Fam.

-I always find it fun and entertaining to sit down with our kids and discuss what they want to do on the vacation.
+I always find it fun and entertaining to sit down with our kids and discuss what they want to do on our family vacation.
 One of our favorite books to consult is “101 Places You Gotta See Before You’re 12” by Joanne O’Sullivan.
 It ranges from #1: A lighthouse to #70: A floating museum.
 We have gotten some great ideas from here.